 Because this city is so large, here are a few of the best up-and-coming LA neighborhoods to peruse:

-A beachfront city that still feels like a neighborhood, Santa Monica is easily one of the best places to live in SoCal.
+A beachfront city that still feels like a neighborhood, Santa Monica is easily one of the best places to live in Los Angeles County.
 Only 16 miles away from Los Angeles, Santa Monica combines relaxed beach life with all the benefits of urban living.

 Santa Monica is one of the most walkable cities in SoCal.
 Its downtown area and residential neighborhoods are all a stone’s throw from the Santa Monica Pier.